mdamoun/MohammadDamounDahir_PythonKaChilla_tasks/git101/FirstRepo/mark_down_cheat_sheet.md

-* This file was uploaded on Github via Fork and is currently opened and editied as part of GitHub Training on GitHub
+1. This file was uploaded on Github via Fork and is currently opened and editied as part of GitHub Training on GitHub
+2. The Git101 course was conducted by Qurat ul ain Ali